-An adult with ODD may feel mad at the world, and lose his temper regularly — even daily.
+An adult with oppositional defiant disorder (ODD) may feel mad at the world, and lose his temper regularly — even daily.
 This may manifest as road rage or verbal abuse.
 It may cause tension with authority figures, and trouble at work.
 It may tear apart relationships.
 Here is what you need to know about oppositional defiant disorder in adulthood.

 Oppositional Defiant Disorder in Adults